 A one-time registration, separate from any Rutgers accounts, is required, and it allows users to save searches and projects.
 The e-mail address registered need not be on the Rutgers domain.

 The freely available Visual History Archive Online provides the same search capabilities.
+Metadata is available for all testimonies, but the full video is displayed for only 1600 testimonies.
 Users who don't have access from off campus can use this search tool to save viewing time while they're on campus by going directly to the interviews that interest them.

-The database contains its own Help pages with FAQs at http://vha.rutgers.edu/faqs.html
+The database contains its own Help pages with FAQs.

 The period 1939-45 is the chief focus, but interviews typically begin and end ten or more years before and after the war.

-52,000 original testimonies conducted by 2300 trained interviewers in more than 50 countries.
+53,000 original testimonies conducted by 2,300 trained interviewers in more than 50 countries, plus additional testimonies from other projects .

 Type of coverage